open-source-labs/Docketeer/README.md

 password: belugas
 ```

-To change the passord, create a new user with your preferred credentials then change the role by manually in the database.
+To change the system admin password, create a new user with your preferred credentials then change the role and role id manually in the database.

 ## Twilio setup